tal-z/RecyclingMessaging/README.md

 # RecyclingMessaging

-<title>This repo is a learning environment focused on sentiment analysis of recycling messaging text.</title>
+This repo is a learning environment focused on sentiment analysis of recycling messaging text.

 ## Project 1: Sentiment analysis of tweets from @NYCzerowaste and  @NYCSanitation
 -Positive words vs. Negative words